 Frequently Asked Questions

-What does National HealthCare Corporation do?National HealthCare Corporation operates skilled nursing facilities, assisted living, independent living,...
+What does National HealthCare Corporation do?National HealthCare Corporation operates 80 skilled nursing facilities, 26 assisted living facilities, 34 homecare...